 My Surgery

-Dr Graham operates privately at John Flynn Private Hospital and Pindara Private Hospital, on the Gold Coast.
+Dr Graham operates privately at the John Flynn Private Hospital, Pindara Private Hospital and Gold Coast Private Hospital, on the Gold Coast.

 Pre-operative planning